 Children often experience earache and ear infection.
 Developed by hearing specialists, Pluggies Kids earplugs prevent water from getting into the ears during swimming, showering, water sports, and bathing.
 Alpine Pluggies Kids Earplugs are specially designed for children aged between three and twelve years.

 Designed to seal out both water and noise, Mack’s Ear Seals Earplugs are simple yet effective.
 The plugs boast a noise reduction rating of 27dB, one of the highest on the commercial market.

 Forgot to wear your earplugs?
 Get rid of excess water with Mack’s Dry-n-Clear Ear Drying Aid.
 The unique formula actively dries out H2O and relieves discomfort caused by water-clogged ears.
 Use after swimming, surfing, scuba diving, and other general water activities.

 Ramp up your protection with Mack’s Ear Band for Swimming.
 This premium-quality neoprene band keeps your earplugs in place and prevents water from entering the canal.
 The adjustable velcro band promises a secure fit for children and adults.

 Constructed with a soft and flexible silicone putty, Mack’s Pillow Soft Silicone Waterproof Ear Plugs fit like a glove.
-They mould to the contours of your ears to create a watertight seal that protects against swimmer’s ear and other water-related infections.
+They mold to your ears’ contours to create a watertight seal that protects against the swimmer’s ear and other water-related infections.